Vickiegatheru/Breast-Cancer-AI/README.md

 ### 2. Backend Setup (Flask API)

-The backend hosts the ViT model and exposes endpoints for prediction and data management.
+The backend hosts the AI models and exposes endpoints for prediction and data management.

 #### Windows